 Son Thomas R. Bainter (1869-1956) was born on Jan.
 22, 1869 in Monroe Township.
 He never married.
 He was a longtime member of the Odd Fellows lodge in Canton, OH and the New Hope Lutheran Church.
 Followig an illness of three months' duration, he died in Bethesda Hospital at the age of 87 on Aug.
 2, 1956.
 An obituary was published in the Zanesville Times Recorder.
 He rests for all time in New Hope Lutheran Cemetery.

 Daughter Rose Bainter (1874-1972) was born on Sept.
 26, 1874 in Otsego, OH.
 On Sept.
 12, 1912, she married Rora O'More "R.O."
 McCall (April 15, 1872-1942), son of Moses and Anna Eliza (Wheeler) McCall of Monroe Township.
+The ceremony was held at the home of her cousin, Clyde Vinsel, with Dr. A.E.
+Markley, of the St. John's English Lutheran Church officiating.
 He bought four children to the union from a previous marriage, Russell McCall, Rolland McCall, Fern Campbell and Pansy Castor.
+At the time of marriage, Rose worked at the Flesher millinery business while Rora was employed at the Corbin Store.
 The family lived in Zanesville and were members of St. John's Lutheran Church.
 R.O. was employed as a bus driver for Zanesville Rapid Transit Company.
 Sadly, R.O. was stricken with a heart attack and passed away on May 25, 1942 in Bethesda Hospital.
 In 1956, Rose made her residence at 1424 Stanton Avenue in Zanesville.
 With her health failing, she was admitted to Good Samaritan Medical Center where she succumbed at the age of 97 on May 5, 1972.
 An obituary in the Zanesville Times Recorder noted that she had "spent most of her life in Zanesville."

 Daughter Florence Bainter (1889-1979) was born on April 11, 1889 in Monroe Township.
 She married John C. McDonald (1883-1965), son of William and Mary Isabel (Aikin) McDonald.
 They lived in Otsego, OH and bore one son, William B. McDonald.
 Sadness swept over the family when John died on Feb.
 20, 1965.
 Burial was in New Hope Lutheran Cemetery.
 The widowed Florence remained in her home at 411 North Third Street in Coshocton.
 In April 1978, her health failing, she was admitted to the Rose Lawn Nursing Home at West Lafayette, OH, where she died more than a year later at the age of 90 on April 22, 1979.
 An obituary appeared in the Zanesville Times Recorder.